i8g9/bruh-algorithm/README.md

-# bruh-algorithm
+# WIP
-The Bit Reduction Underflow Hash Algorithm
+The B R U H Algorithm is a hashing algorithm that make use of an underflow in bit reduction lol idk